jenswilly/vhdl-playground/README.md

 ### Open Project

-If the project's Vivado files have been created, run `./open.sh` to open Vivado and open the project.
+If the project's Vivado files have been created, run `source open.sh` to open Vivado and open the project.

+### Clean

+To clean all Vivado-generated files, run `source clean.sh`.
+After this, it should be possible to re-create the project.